epoirierIRD/Chlorophyll-Fluorometer/README.md

 For component assembly, we provide a PCB file and a schematic diagram.
 It is possible to do everything with a breadboard without PCB.

-- **Technical Drawing:** A detailed schematic diagram is provided here: [Schematic.pdf](path/to/Schematic.pdf).
+- **Technical Drawing:** A detailed schematic diagram is provided here: [Circuit-diagram.pdf](hardware/Circuit-diagram.pdf).
 This diagram includes component placement and connection details.

 - **PCB File:** The PCB design file is available in the repository: [PCB]().
 Use this file to order a PCB from a manufacturer or print it if you have the necessary equipment.

 ### Assemble Support

-- Use the provided STL files to print the necessary supports.
-Links to the files will be provided, including files for the [LED and photodiode support](STL_file_ready_to_3D_printing/support_led_photodiode.stl) and the [board support](STL_file_ready_to_3D_printing/support_arduino.stl).
+- Use the provided STL files to print the necessary support : [LED and photodiode support](hardware/3D_ready_to_print_LED-Photodiode-Support.stl).
+- Use the [plans](hardware/Ready_to_laser_cut_Structure-Plans.svg) to cut the PMMA structure with a laser cutter.

 ### Arduino

-- Open the `.ino` file in the Arduino IDE and upload it to your Arduino board.
-There will be multiple codes available to test the correct connection.
-The provided codes are modular but the main one allows displaying the photodiode current in nA.
+- Open the [`.ino`](arduino/main.ino) file in the Arduino IDE and upload it to your Arduino board.
+The provided code allows displaying the photodiode current in nA.

 ### Calibration